 place a legislative ban on billboards, limit maximum speeds, and restrict large truck traffic.

-require the formation of a Legacy Cooridor oversight board composed of local government officials, residents, and Utah Department of Transportation to make recommendations on any proposed future major changes, if any, to the State Legislature after the extension is built before any major action can be undertaken on the Legacy Cooridor.
+require the formation of a Legacy Corridor oversight board composed of local government officials, residents, and Utah Department of Transportation to make recommendations on any proposed future major changes, if any, to the State Legislature after the extension is built before any major action can be undertaken on the Legacy Corridor.

 As your representative I will stand with you on ensuring that our transportation network in our Communities are more efficient and safer.
 I will join with you on the frontlines and battle excessive traffic construction intrusion and its negative impacts on our community and our way of life.

 Property adjacent to proposed Legacy Cooridor extension.
 The white shed will be demolished.

 This new emergency vehcle had about 5,000 miles when photographed in 2019.
 The state needs to do more to reduce the need for putting more miles on it.